Parks and Recreation

 Overview

 Glacier Highlands Park is a 1.67 acre neighborhood park in the northeast corner of Ann Arbor, off of Larchmont Drive near Green Road.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 The park is a beautiful green space in the neighborhood with a variety of amenities to enjoy.
-There is a play area, a plaza with benches, picnic tables and grill, an accessible walk, a sand volleyball court and a basketball court.
+There is a play area, a plaza with benches, picnic tables and grill, a paved path, a sand volleyball court and a basketball court.
 The park has a small natural area in the middle and contains many large trees, including tall oaks.

 Access and Parking